Monday, August 28, 2023

 Sounding the Mysteries: Harnessing the Magic of Hekate's Mantras

-Jason’s response was unexpected.
-Generally, he displays a relaxed stance toward the pronunciation of Greek within the ritual texts, but offers alternatives in the form of recordings by a presumably native speaker.
-Certainly, one might hope that Hekate would be tolerant of mispronunciations, just as many people will be tolerant of a foreigner attempting to speak their language.
+Jason’s response surprised me because he's usually flexible about Greek pronunciation in rituals (although he did provide alternatives in the form of recordings by a presumably native speaker).
+One would hope that Hekate would be tolerant of mispronunciations, just as many people will be tolerant of a foreigner attempting to speak their language.
 One might also trust that Hekate is omniscient and understands our intentions even if poorly expressed.
-However, the mantras are not ritual text; they are incantations and their sound matters greatly.
-They transcend ordinary human communication; they are contemporary revelations from the divine.
-Conveying lexical meaning is not their aim; it is the sounds, the breath, and the chamber of the mouth shaping them that matter.

 Wikipedia image